Hahake District

-Hakake (Uvean for "East") is one of the 5 districts of Wallis and Futuna, located in Wallis Island, in the Pacific Ocean.
+Hahake (Uvean for "East") is one of the 5 districts of Wallis and Futuna, located in Wallis Island, in the Pacific Ocean.
 It is part of the Chiefdom of Uvea.

 Geography

 Located in the middle of the island, Hahake borders with the districts of Hihifo and Mua.
 Mata Utu (also spelled Mata-Utu and Matāʻutu) is the capital of the district, and of the Wallis and Futuna Territory as a whole.

 The district is divided into 6 municipal villages: